Carl Magnay: Spennymoor Town

 On 16 July 2019, Spennymoor Town announced the signing of Magnay.
 Magnay stated that he switched to part-time football so that he could pursue coaching and scouting opportunities.

 On 9 December 2021, Magnay departed Spennymoor by mutual consent.
 He made 42 appearances in all competitions for the Moors.

 Return to Gateshead

 On 7 January 2022, Magnay re-signed for National League North side Gateshead on a short-term contract until the end of the 2021–22 season making the switch back to full-time football.
 His first goal, in his second spell, came in a 2–2 draw against Chorley on 2 May 2022.
 The result meant that Gateshead had secured the National League North title.
 At the end of the season, Magnay signed a new one–year deal with the club.

+Magnay played in the 2023 FA Trophy final for Gateshead at Wembley, but lost 1–0 to FC Halifax Town.
+On 11 July 2023, it was announced he had signed a new one–year contract with Gateshead.

+On 28 November 2023, Magnay decided to retire from professional football following a long-term injury sustained in training.
+This decision came after he had sustained an anterior cruciate ligament injury in October 2023.
+Upon retiring he said: "It was difficult – it wasn't the way I wanted to finish my career, via an injury.
+It was difficult to process for a couple of weeks and took a while to sink in, purely because it was taken out of my hands.
+It was something that I was preparing for anyway, and thankfully it came at a time where I've transitioned straight into the coaching side of it."

+International career

+Due to having Northern Irish grandparents, English-born Magnay was eligible to represent Northern Ireland or the Republic of Ireland.
+He made his international debut for the Northern Ireland U21 team on 11 August 2009, in an away friendly against Portugal's U-21 team.

 Coaching career

 In January 2015, while earning his coaching badges, Magnay started coaching at Pro Player Football Academy.
 In September 2019, Magnay began working for his former club Chelsea as a youth talent scout in the north of England.

+Following his retirement from football on 28 November 2023, he remained at Gateshead as a part of the coaching staff.

+On 14 June 2024, Magnay joined his former manager Mike Williamson as a first-team coach at League Two club Milton Keynes Dons.

+On 19 September 2024, Magnay once again followed Williamson, joining the coaching staff of Carlisle United.

+In October 2024, Magnay took up his first managerial role when he was appointed manager at National League side Gateshead.
+After winning every league game in December 2024, Magnay won the league's Manager of the Month award.
+On 2 June 2025, Magnay resigned, after a disappointing end to the season; missing out on the play-offs by one point.
+The following day, he was appointed assistant manager of South Shields.